-Callaway is leader in the never-ending industry quest to improve the results of shots that miss the center of the face.
+Callaway is the leader in the never-ending industry quest to improve the results of shots that miss the center of the face.
 The Epic Flash drivers are among the most stable drivers in golf, thanks in part to the now-well-known Jailbreak technology.

 The other technology that improves MOI (source) in the Epic Flash is Callaway’s use of carbon fiber composite in the crown.
 Like a cavity-back iron, the weight savings from the crown are redistributed around the head to create a more stable platform.